pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 Our "Guided tour" product will be part of one quota per date.
 We will create those quotas along with the dates later.

-### Quotas for variants

-Our sticker product needs three different quotas: one for each product variant.
-We will navigate back to the quotas page and click the :btn-icon:fa3-plus: Create a new quota: button.
-We will call the new quota `Sticker purple` and set the total capacity to 100.
-That is the number of stickers in that color that we are going to sell.

-Then, we will select "Sticker - Purple" in the list of products.
-The purple sticker is not an admission ticket, but an additional product that customers can purchase in the same shop.
-We do not want this quota to add to the total number of tickets available for the event.
-Thus, we are going to check the box next to "Ignore this quota when determining event availability" before clicking the :btn:Save: button.

-Since we still need quotas for the other variants of the product, we will navigate back to the quotas page and click the :btn-icon:fa3-copy:: clone button next to the sticker quota we created in the previous step.
-We will name the new quota `Sticker Black`, unselect "Sticker - Purple" from the list of products and select "Sticker - Black" instead.
-Finally, we will click :btn:Save: and repeat the same process for the glitter color, adjusting the total capacity as needed.

-We will now navigate back to the "Products" page, open the "Sticker" product and click the :btn:Variations: tab.
-There should be no more yellow boxes warning us that we need to add the product and variants to a quota before we can sell them.

 ## Conclusion

-We have created all the tickets and other products that we are planning to sell in our shop, sorted them into categories, and added them to quotas.
+We have created all the tickets and other products that we are planning to sell in our shop, sorted them into categories, and added two of them to quotas.
 In the next step, we are going to create [dates](dates.md) for which our customers can buy those products.